roynirmal/searchx-front-highlighting/README.md

 Apart from serving the interface, the front end also manages user data and defines the logs sent back to the back end.
 It is built on NodeJS using the [React](https://reactjs.org/) + [Flux](https://facebook.github.io/flux/) framework and is served through [webpack](https://webpack.js.org/).

+**Note: This is the `highlight` front end used for the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21).
+It must be used together the specific [backend](https://github.com/roynirmal/searchx-back-highlighting/tree/highlight) of the study, on the `highlight` branch**

 # Setup

 - Make sure the [SearchX back end](https://github.com/felipemoraes/searchx-backend) is up and running.